-The Independent Software Vendors (ISVs) belonging to various industries have built their products and solutions along with Business Intelligence modules to provide better insights of the business processes.
-However, these insights are limited to the information that has been captured through the software that is structured.
+The Independent Software Vendors (ISVs) belonging to various industries have built their products and solutions using business intelligence modules to provide better insights of the business processes.
+However, these business analytics are limited to the information that has been captured through the structured software.

-The giant leap of information technology in terms of storing vast amounts of non-transactional, unstructured business data and capturing it from disparate sources has paved the way for a new generation of Business Intelligence technologies.
+Today, we have greatly evolved in terms of capturing vast amounts of non-transactional, unstructured business data from disparate sources and storing it.
+This has inevitably paved the way for a new generation of business intelligence tools and such as Power BI.
 The usage of ‘Hadoop’ as a Big Data platform either in addition to enterprise data warehouse or as substitute has started to rise.
 The key drivers for this paradigm shift are:

-The new technologies help in ‘Enhanced Data Management’, ‘New Deployment Options’ and ‘Advanced Analytics’ for ISVs to make their software products suitable for today’s business needs.
-This is the game changer for Independent Software Vendors (ISVs).
-Usually, in the Healthcare, Retail and e-commerce space, the applications have progressed by leaps and bounds.
-A few of the top 5 use cases which can be applicable for ISVs across industries are as below:
+The new technologies help in enhanced data management, new deployment options, and advanced analytics for ISVs to make their software products suitable for today’s business needs.
+This is the game changer for ISVs.
+Usually, in the healthcare, retail and e-commerce space, the applications have progressed by leaps and bounds.
+Here are some top use cases that are applicable for ISVs across industries:

-In this new era of SMAC, the data is generated through either sensors, systems, machines, mobiles, web logs or interactions through social media.
-This data is unstructured, voluminous, varied and yet critical when combined & analyzed with structured data captured through traditional systems.
-Now let us see and understand how each area of Business Intelligence has undergone a transformation:
+In this new era of social, mobile, analytics and cloud (SMAC), the data is generated through either sensor systems, machines, mobiles, web logs or interactions through social media.
+This data is unstructured, voluminous, and varied.
+However, it is critical when combined & analyzed with the structured data captured through traditional systems.
+Today, after a transformation over the course of time, the new eco system of business intelligence includes two critical components:

-This way the paradigm shift has taken place in Business Intelligence and is creating a dire need for ISVs to modernize, build their software products and applications with above capabilities.
-The ISVs that have sensed this and have started implementing the change/modernizing their products are bound to have a competitive advantage.
+This way the paradigm shift has taken place in business intelligence tools and platforms.
+Unsurprisingly, it is also creating a dire need for ISVs to modernize and build their software products and applications with above capabilities.
+The ISVs that have sensed this and have started implementing the change are gaining a competitive advantage.

 The ISVs have already realized the potential of cloud, and moved their software and applications there by offering SaaS based services to the customers.
 The next big question in their mind is: “Can a Business Intelligence module can be moved there?”
 This has its own advantages and apparent challenges that can be addressed.
 This has given rise to ‘AaaS – Analytics As a Service’.
-We shall talk in detail about his in the next blog…
+Stay tuned for our next blog where we deep dive into this..

 Subscribe to our fortnightly newsletter!